Guide to Helping Students

-Customized classroom presentations 20 minutes to 1-2 hours in length on job search topics such as resumes, mock interviews, curriculum vitae, portfolios, job searching, and internships.
+Customized classroom presentations, 20 minutes to an hour in length, on career specific topics such as resumes & cover letters, mock interviews, job & internship searching, networking, and more.

 In addition to conducting classroom presentations, we are eager to visit faculty or department meetings to give an overview of the University of Minnesota Crookston Campus Career Development services.
 We enjoy the opportunity to dialog with faculty about current career issues and concerns facing undergraduate students.
 To schedule a visit to a staff meeting or for assistance in answering a career related question, contact our office where you will be referred to a career professional for assistance.